 About 40 doctoral students from the fields of music, theater and dance studies, art history and graphic design, archeology, social anthropology, German studies and Romance studies are currently realising their projects within SINTA.
 Many are former students or staff members of the Bern University of the Arts HKB, others come from other Art Colleges or Universities – from St. Petersburg to Harvard and from Basel to Zurich.
 In addition to the work space and the university libraries, students at the HKB have access to the necessary infrastructures such as recording studios, Medialab, media libraries, workshops and printing studios.
 In 2016, the first graduates successfully completed their doctorates (see completed dissertations).
 In 2017, the first dissertation was published (Immanuel Brockhaus: Cult Sounds).

 T +41 31 631 54 75

-Since 2021, students have the opportunity to realise an artistic-scholarly doctoral project in cooperation with the Anton Bruckner Private University Linz (ABPU).
+Since 2021, students have the opportunity to realise an artistic-scholarly or a scholarly doctoral project in cooperation with the Anton Bruckner Private University Linz (ABPU).

-The principal supervision takes place at the ABPU, the co-supervision at the HKB.
-One of the supervisors is responsible for the artistic aspect, the other for the academic perspective.
+The artistic or academic principal supervision takes place at the ABPU, the academic co-supervision at the HKB.
+The HKB can only provide the academic and no artistic co-supervision.

 Ongoing doctoral projects with participation of the HKB

-- Wataru Mukai, Composition/Musical Theatre (academic supervision: Carolin Stahrenberg/Barbara Lüneburg ABPU, artistic supervision: Leo Dick HKB)
+- Wataru Mukai, Composition/Musical Theatre (2021–2024, academic supervision: Carolin Stahrenberg ABPU, artistic supervision: Leo Dick HKB)

-- Joanna Wicherek, Piano/Musical Theatre (artistic supervision: Barbara Lüneburg/Till Körber ABPU, academic supervision: Leo Dick HKB)
+- Joanna Wicherek, Piano/Musical Theatre (2021–2024, artistic supervision: Barbara Lüneburg/Till Körber ABPU, academic supervision: Leo Dick HKB)

 Admission to the programme takes place once per academic year.